Skip to main content

 The Future of AI Research Tools

-• Document understanding → NotebookLM, Claude, SciSpace
+• Source understanding: NotebookLM, Claude, SciSpace

-• Knowledge management → Atlas, Obsidian with AI plugins
+• Knowledge management: Atlas, Obsidian with AI plugins

-• Literature review → Elicit, Semantic Scholar
+• Literature review: Elicit, Semantic Scholar

-• Evidence-based answers → Consensus, Perplexity
+• Evidence-based answers: Consensus, Perplexity

 Frequently Asked Questions

-Yes, several alternatives offer free tiers: Atlas, Elicit, Consensus, Claude, and Semantic Scholar all have functional free versions.
+Yes, several alternatives offer free tiers.
+Atlas, Elicit, Consensus, Claude, and Semantic Scholar all have functional free versions.
 The free tiers typically have usage limits but work well for moderate research needs.

 If privacy is a concern, consider Claude (Anthropic's privacy practices) or self-hosted options.
-Most cloud-based tools process your documents on their servers.
+Most cloud-based tools process your sources on their servers.
 Local-first tools like Obsidian with local AI plugins offer the most privacy.

 Continue Exploring